A more fatal trauma in childhood, which symptoms parents should be careful about?

 We all have times in our lives where we go through something that will shock us.
 You may have been in a terrible accident, lost a loved one or witnessed the death of someone, or separated from your family through the divorce or death of your parents.
 The recent series of events caused by the corona virus also apply to this.

-In this way, when something similar to a crisis or fear experienced in the past occurs, there are cases where you experience psychological anxiety while feeling the emotions at the time again.
+In this way, when something similar to a crisis or fear experienced in the past occurs, there are cases where you experience psychological anxiety while feeling the emotions at the time once more.
 We call this ‘trauma’.
 Trauma is also a psychological traumatic change that can occur in people who have continuously suffered school violence, domestic violence, child abuse and neglect, sexual assault, and bullying.

 My child who has a wound in his heart, what is trauma?